 Direct assessments of physical performance have become standard measurements in epidemiological studies in the elderly.
 These assessments generally tap multiple domains of physiological performance, including lower extremity strength, balance, coordination, and flexibility.
-The four tests of neuromuscular function comprise the short physical performance battery (SPPB), developed by Guralnik and colleagues1.
-The measurements are reliable when performed in a standardized fashion, and are well tolerated by elderly participants.
-The following assessments are included in the SOF performance battery: single and multiple chair stands, short walk tests, grip strength and tandem stands.
+The assessment techniques used in SOF have been derived from several previous studies, are reliable when performed in a standardized fashion, and are well tolerated by elderly participants.
+The following assessments are included in the SOF performance battery: single and multiple chair stands, short walk tests, and grip strength.